alper/alpernl/content/posts/1001-boeken-die-je-gelezen-moet-hebben/index.md

 Disgrace — J.M.
 Coetzee\*
 The Discovery of Heaven — Harry Mulisch
 American Psycho — Bret Easton Ellis
-Love in the Time of Cholera — Gabriel GarcÃ­a Márquez The Wasp Factory — Iain Banks
+Love in the Time of Cholera — Gabriel Garcí­a Márquez The Wasp Factory — Iain Banks
 The Unbearable Lightness of Being — Milan Kundera Neuromancer — William Gibson